piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 A registry release would improve:

-- discoverability;
+- discoverability
-- dependency management;
+- dependency management
-- reproducible installation;
+- reproducible installation
-- semantic versioning;
+- semantic versioning
-- integration with automated tooling.
+- and integration with automated tooling

 The WebRTC runtime should remain a separately installed dependency so applications retain control over the native implementation they use.